CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

 ## Enable Login without Local Accounts

-Because LDAP is not commonly used with switches and adding accounts locally is cumbersome, Cumulus Linux includes a mapping capability with the `libnss-mapuser` package.
+LDAP is not commonly used with switches and adding accounts locally is cumbersome, Cumulus Linux includes a mapping capability with the `libnss-mapuser` package.

 Mapping is done using two NSS (Name Service Switch) plugins, one for account name, and one for UID lookup.
 These accounts are configured automatically in `/etc/nsswitch.conf` during installation and are removed when the package is removed.
 See the `nss_mapuser (8)` man page for the full description of this plugin.